Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 The Housing Secretary confirmed that developments impacting sites under 0.2 hectares (approximately 2,000 square metres) will be exempt from BNG.
 This is an 80x increase from the current 25 sqm threshold.

-Brownfield consultation launched
+Brownfield residential exemption consultation closes

 BNG mandatory for NSIPs